CSCfi/csc-env-eff/hands-on/disk-areas/disk-areas-tutorial.md

 # Disk areas in CSC supercomputing environment

-CSC users working at supercomputing environment have access to different disk areas (or directories) to manage their data in supercomputers.
+CSC users working in a supercomputing environment have access to different disk areas (or directories) to manage their data in supercomputers.
 It is therefore important to understand his or her own disk areas to manage personal and project-specific data.

 Upon completion of this tutorial, you will get familiar with:
 - Personal and project-specific disk areas and their quotas in CSC supercomputing environment